-Where the Chief Executive raises a grievance it should be made in writing, directly to the Monitoring Officer in the first instance who, through discussions with the appropriate parties will establish if there is any value in seeking to resolve the matter informally.
+Where the Chief Executive raises a grievance, it should be made in writing, directly to the Monitoring Officer in the first instance who, through discussions with the appropriate parties will establish if there is any value in seeking to resolve the matter informally.

-In the event that informal resolution is deemed either inappropriate or unsuccessful the Monitoring Officer will refer the matter to the Authority's Investigating and Disciplinary Committee who will hear the case and reach its conclusion.
+If informal resolution is deemed either inappropriate or unsuccessful the Monitoring Officer will refer the matter to the Authority's Investigating and Disciplinary Committee who will hear the case and reach its conclusion.